openshift/origin/test/extended/README.md

 * [**`test/extended/util`**](util) provides useful helpers and utilities to use in your extended test.
 It provides a easy-to-use interface to OpenShift CLI and also access to the Kubernetes [E2E framework](https://github.com/openshift/origin/tree/master/vendor/k8s.io/kubernetes/test/e2e) helpers.
 It also contains OpenShift helpers that are shared across multiple test cases, to make the test cases more DRY.
 * [**`test/extended/fixtures`**](fixtures) contains the JSON and YAML fixtures that are meant to be used by the extended tests.
 * [**`test/extended/[images,builds,...]`**](builds) each of these Go packages contains extended tests that are related to each other.
-For example, the `images` directory should contain test cases that are exercising usage of various Docker images in OpenShift.
+For example, the `images` directory should contain test cases that are exercising usage of various container images in OpenShift.

 Groups vs. packages
 -------------------